letoram/durden/README.md

 during the first n (20 or so) keypresses, it is assumed that your meta bindings are broken and you will be queried for new ones.

+Quick! meta1+enter - now you should get a terminal window.

 A big point with durden as a desktop environment is that absolutely no configuration file editing etc. should be needed, everything is accessible and remappable from the UI.
-Most configuration changes are done through the global menu (by default, meta1+meta2+g) and through the window menu (by default, meta1+meta2+t but requires a selected window).
+Most configuration changes are done through the global menu (by default, meta1+g) and through the target menu (by default, meta1+t but requires a selected window).

-The menus are navigated by default using the arrow keys and enter to select and you can filter the list of shown items by typing.
+The menus are navigated by default using the arrow keys and enter to select and you can filter the list of shown items by typing. meta1+escape to go back one level, meta1+select to activate but remain in menu, escape to close down.

-Any path or menu item in the global or window menu can be bound to a keycombination, and this is done by going to global/input/bind custom.
+Any path or menu item in the global or target menu can be bound to a keycombination, and this is done by going to global/input/bind custom.
 You will be prompted to press the binding you like and then navigate to the menu item you want to bind it to.
 To bind a sub-menu, hold meta1 while selecting.

 It is however also possible to tweak/modify the startup defaults (see keybindings.lua and gconf.lua).

+Statusbar / Command Channel
+====

+By default, durden creates two named pipes (FIFO) in the APPLTEMP namespace (e.g. export ARCAN\_APPLTEMPPATH=/some/where but defaults to the specified appldir) with the name (durden\_status) and (durden\_control).
+These can be used to run remote controls and to update the statusbar.
+For instance, using
+i3status:

+    i3status | sed -e 's/^/status:/' > ~/durden/durden\_

+The command channel uses the format "namespace:command" where namespace is one of (command, global, target).
+In addition, the command name must be enabled in the built-in table in gconf.lua or manually added through the global/config/command\_channel path.
+The feature works much like normal custom target or global bindings, but with some additional (gfunc.lua) functions available to be exposed.

 Database Configuration
 ====